This article was updated on July 3, 2018.

 Your data can offer actionable insights that allow you to find exactly the right level of staffing on a daily, weekly or monthly basis.
-Retailers, for example, could use their data to analyze the level of sales at each store, and then use their time and labor management system to optimize staffing levels at times when their stores are busiest and their customers need the most help.
+Retailers, for example, could use their data to analyze the level of sales at each store, and then use their time and labor management system to optimize staffing levels through data at times when their stores are busiest and their customers need the most help.
 Aligning your staffing costs and revenues this way allows you to take an investment approach to staffing that provides the most ROI for staffing dollars.

 Retailer Shoe Carnival, which has more than 400 stores and 6,000 employees in the U.S., recently did this by leveraging its data to determine staffing levels and, as a result, increased overall profitability.
 "This gives our managers the ability to look at payroll as a percentage of sales, as well as staffing and overhead costs in a way that can influence the outcome and profitability of each store," says Sean Georges, senior vice president of HR at Shoe Carnival.
 By using their data and building in-house big data capability, the retailer has made leveraging staffing data simple and actionable.

 Big Data Offers Strategic Capabilities